Information Delivery Specification (IDS)

 IDS in the buildingSMART framework

-As the IDS was invented by buildingSMART, it is part of a larger ecosystem of standards and tools developed by the international organization .
+As the IDS was invented by buildingSMART, it is part of a larger ecosystem of standards and tools developed by the international organization.
 These include the Information Delivery Manual (IDM) and the buildingSMART Data Dictionary (bSDD), among others.

 Together, these resources form a comprehensive framework for managing information delivery in the built asset industry.

-Relation between IDS and IFC
+What is the relation between IDS and IFC file?

 The Information Delivery Specification (IDS) and Industry Foundation Classes (IFC) are interconnected, each playing a vital role in the Building Information Modeling (BIM) process.